srosalesdesign/yesfemmes.github.io/_stories/mother-father-sister.md

 <div class="text-group">
 <p>Father,<br>
 Where are your spirits?</p>
 <p class="single-s">It’s possible that mother took those too.
-Your spirits and her spirits grew confused and merged<br> like water drops traveling on the windshield of a moving car.
+Your spirits and her spirits grew confused and merged like water drops traveling on the windshield of a moving car.
 Isn’t this what marriage is?
 </p>
 </div>
 <div class="text-group">